Bone Health Through The Decades

 Bone Health In Your Teens And Early 20s

-- A diet with enough calcium, which Dr. Reese stresses, ought to come from dietary sources at this age rather than supplementation.
+• A diet with enough calcium.
+Dr. Reese said calcium should come from dietary sources at this age rather than calcium supplements.

 The International Osteoporosis Foundation suggests that young adults need 1,000 milligrams a day of calcium.
 This amount of calcium can come from three glasses of milk each day.